Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 I used Ecosia for a while as my primary search engine.
 It’s a one-of-a-kind privacy-focused search engine that plants trees if you use it.

 They use Bing’s search results at the core.
-They make money from sponsored ads on the search result pages.
-However, they contribute a significant amount of money to notable organizations and activists helping plant more trees.
+They make money from sponsored ads on search result pages.
+However, they contribute significant money to notable organizations and activists helping plant more trees.

 At first, this might seem to be controversial.
-But they share monthly financial reports and I’ve also observed respectable organizations involved with Ecosia to help plant more trees.
-In addition to all this, they claim that their servers run on 100% renewable energy.
+But they share monthly financial reports, and I’ve also observed respectable organizations involved with Ecosia to help plant more trees.
+In addition, they claim that their servers run on 100% renewable energy.

 With Ecosia, you get a similar user interface to Google.

-But it really comes down to your preference and whom would you choose to trust while surfing the Internet.
+But it comes down to your preference and whom you would choose to trust while surfing the Internet.